maihd/vectormath/README.md

 - Use scripts/vectormath.genie.lua to import to projects that support GENie
 - Use scripts/vectormath.premake5.lua to import to projects that support premake5

-## Build instructions
+## Build instructions (examples and tests projects)
 - Run premake5 or GENie to generate projects
 - Build with your chosen build system

 ## FAQs
 - Why another math library?
 I'm a big fan of The-Forge renderer, when I read the source, discovered Sony's Math library.
 But the Sony's Math was support C++ only, then I write a port to support both C and C++ for learning purposes.

 - Why Unlicense?
 Mostly source codes were re-written from The-Forge's VectorMath library, so I don't own the code.
+(I found the code with the same design with this library, but older: https://github.com/zauonlok/renderer/blob/master/renderer/core/maths.h)
 - Where the functions docs, and tutorials?
 WIP.

 ## Meta